enriqueanastasini/BaSP-M2023/README.md

 ## Week 05
 Practicing JavaScript ES5.
 Including exercises of: (Variables and operators - Strings - Arrays - If-Else - For - Functions).

+## Week 06
+Implementation of JavaScript ES5 for validation.
+Validation of Login and Sign Up.

 ## Installation
 To use the Mega Rocket, simply open the index.html file in your web browser.
 There is no need to install any software or libraries.